ics-unisg/activity-detection-services-generator/README.md

 For more information on contributing, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

-## Links
-- Usage example and evaluation for a publication can be found here: ZENODO LINK
-- Archived version (for the evaluation) can be found here: ZENODO LINK, DOI:

 ## Grafana Annotation Guidelines
 Generates CEP apps and signatures based on Grafana annotations.
 Annotation rules: